SpectoLabs/hoverfly/docs/pages/tutorials/advanced/remotehoverfly/remotehoverfly.rst

 So far, the tutorials have shown how hoverctl can be used to control an instance of Hoverfly running on the same machine.

 In some cases, you may wish to use hoverctl to control an instance of Hoverfly running on a remote host.
+With hoverctl, we can do this using the targets feature.

 In this example, we assume that the remote host is reachable at ``hoverfly.example.com``, and that ports ``8880`` and ``8555`` are available.
 We will also assume that the Hoverfly binary is installed on the remote host.